ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 ## Trusted Computing Group (TCG)

+The TCG is trying to solve the problem of knowing if a networking device should be part a network.
+If it belongs to the operator, and if it running approriate software.

 This proposal is a work-in-progress, and is available to TCG members only.
 The goal is to be multi-vendor, scalable and extensible.
 The proposal intentionally limits itself to:

 * "non-privacy-preserving applications (i.e., networking, Industrial IoT )",
 * that the firmware is provided by the device manufacturer
-* that there is a physical Trusted Platform Module (TPM)
+* that there is a manufacturer installed hardware root of trust (such as a TPM and boot room)

-The proposal is intended to provide an assurance to a network operator that the equipment on *their* network can be reliably identified.
+Service providers and enterprises deploy hundreds of routers, many of them in remote locations where they're difficult to access or secure.
+The point of remote attestation is to:

+* identify a remote box in a way that's hard to spoof
+* report the inventory of software was launched on the box in a way that can not be spoofed

+The use case described is to be able to monitor the authenticity of software versions and configurations running on each device.
+This allows owners and auditors to detect deviation from approved software and firmware versions and configurations, potentially identifying infected devices.

+Attestation may be performed by network management systems.
+Networking Equipment is often highly interconnected, so it’s also possible that attestation could be performed by neighboring devices.

-Specifically listed to be out of scope includes: Linux processes, assemblies of hardware/software created by end-customers, and equipment that is sleepy.
+Specifically listed to be out of scope includes: Linux processes, assemblies of hardware/software created by end-customers, and equipment that is sleepy (check term).

 The TCG Attestion leverages the TPM to make a series of measurements during the boot process, and to have the TPM sign those measurements.
 The resulting